CarlosEduardoFerreiraRamos/angular-component-class/projects/dependency-injection-class/README.md

 To alterate the access Angular provides some decorators.
 They are `@Host`, `@Self`, `@SkipSelf`, and `@Optional`.

-* `@Host` decorator says to Angular that access value can only fetch from the host element;
+- `@Host` decorator says to Angular that access value can only fetch from the host element;

-* `@Self` decorator says to Angular that access value can only fetch from itself;
+- `@Self` decorator says to Angular that access value can only fetch from itself;

-* `@SkipSelf` decorator says to Angular that will not search for the access value in itself;
+- `@SkipSelf` decorator says to Angular that will not search for the access value in itself;

-* `@Optional` decorator says to Angular teh value may not be present.
+- `@Optional` decorator says to Angular the value may not be present.

 The decorators can be used when calling the provided value in a class contructor.
 The operators also can be chained to create complex rules.

 ```ts
 export class AppComponent {